greenteabiscuit/go-graphic-os/README.md

+# go-graphic-os

-# Bare Metal Gophers
+This is a graphic mode kernel written in go, based on the Bare Metal Gophers repository.

-This repository contains the demo code for the GolangUK2017 talk "Bare Metal Gophers: Can you write a kernel in Go?".

-The slides for the talk are available [here](https://speakerdeck.com/achilleasa/bare-metal-gophers-can-you-write-an-os-kernel-in-go).
+## How it looks

+Below is basically the same readme as the original repository.

 ## Requirements